Representations of inverse semigroups in complete atomistic inverse meet-semigroups: Abstract

 \section{Abstract}

-As an appropriate generalisation of the features of the classical (Schein) theory of representations of inverse semigroups in $\mathscr{I}_{X}$, a theory of representations of inverse semigroups by homomorphisms into complete atomistic inverse algebras is developed.
-This class of inverse algebras includes partial automorphism monoids of entities such as graphs, vector spaces and modules.
+As an appropriate generalisation of the features of the classical (Schein) theory of representations of inverse semigroups in $\mathscr{I}_{X}$, a theory of representations of inverse semigroups by homomorphisms into complete atomistic inverse $\wedge$-semigroups is developed.
+This class of inverse $\wedge$-semigroups, otherwise known as inverse algebras, includes partial automorphism monoids of entities such as graphs, vector spaces and modules.
 A workable theory of decompositions is reached; however complete distributivity is required for results approaching those of the classical case.